395t/coding-assignment-week-4-opt-2/README.md

 ### **Model Architecture**

 We decided to use a pre-defined Residual Network for this image classification task.
 Specifically, we used a ResNet-50 architecture that was loaded from ``torchvision.models``.
-This model is predominantly made up of convultional blocks, skip connections, and a ReLU non-linearity totalling to 50 layers.
+This model is predominantly made up of convoltional blocks, skip connections, and a ReLU non-linearity totalling to 50 layers.
 There are other variants of this architecture that have fewer or more layers such as ResNet-34 or ResNet-101 respectively.
 For our purposes, the final linear layer for ResNet-50 was changed to have 200 out_features as opposed to the default 1000 to fit the needs of the dataset.

 **Source** : [Deep Residual Learning for Image Recognition](https://arxiv.org/pdf/1512.03385.pdf)